Madhav-nms/Madhav-nms/README.md

 ## About me

-> I’m **Madhav Sai Nalabothu**, a Data Science/Analytics grad student at **Stony Brook University** who loves turning messy, real-world data into clear decisions.
+> I’m **Madhav Sai Nalabothu**, a Computer Engineering grad student specializing in Machine Learning at **Stony Brook University** who loves turning messy, real-world data into clear decisions.
 I’ve built forecasting, pricing, and risk models across ecommerce, public health, and infrastructure—always with an eye on **business impact** and **clean, reproducible workflows**.

 **What I’m into right now**
 - 📈 **Forecasting & Optimization** — demand, pricing, cost